Android-for-Python/Android-for-Python-Users/README.md

 May occur when building `libffi`.

 This can be due to an interaction between WSL 1 and Clang in NDK 25b.

+Check your WSL version at Windows prompt with `wsl -l -v`.

 Options: